Borrelia

 Situation in Austria

-In Austria, Lyme borreliosis is a frequently diagnosed disease, but not reportable.
-It is estimated that 25,000 to 70,000 people become ill each year.
-Most cases are observed in spring and summer, when people spend more time outdoors and are bitten more often by ticks.
+Lyme borreliosis is a frequently diagnosed disease in Austria, but is not notifiable.
+It is estimated that 25,000 to 70,000 people contract the disease every year.
+Most cases are observed in spring and summer, when people spend more time outdoors and are bitten more frequently by ticks.

 Specialized information